LimeChain/matchstick/README.md

 For instance, in our [demo subgraph example](https://github.com/LimeChain/demo-subgraph "demo subgraph"), the command look like this:

 `./subtest Gravity`

+**Tip:** You can build your subgraph (along with your tests) and run the framework in one step using:
+`graph build && ./subtest Gravity`

 Now you can jump straight to the [test examples](https://github.com/LimeChain/demo-subgraph/blob/main/src/tests.ts "examples of tests") we have in our [demo subgraph](https://github.com/LimeChain/demo-subgraph "demo subgraph") and start your journey in Subgraph unit testing!